DenTelezhkin/DTCollectionViewManager/README.md

 You'll also will have some NSString reuseIdentifier you will use to dequeue your cells and supplementary views.
 And you'll also need to register appropriate classes on your UICollectionView instance.

-**DTCollectionViewManager removes all of that**.
+DTCollectionViewManager removes all of that.
 You will need to call a single method:

 ```objective-c
 [self registerCellClass:[MyCell class] forModelClass:[MyModel class]];